 For the study, researchers analyzed data from time diaries, considered the most accurate way to assess how people spend their time.
 They supplemented the analysis with data from questionnaires asking both men and women to recall how much time they spent on basic housework in an average week, including time spent cooking, cleaning and doing other basic work around the house.
 Excluded from these "core" housework hours were tasks like gardening, home repairs, or washing the car.

 The researchers also examined how age and the number of children, as well as marital status and age, influenced time spent doing housework.

-Single women in their 20s and 30s did the least housework?about 12 works a week on average, while married women in their 60s and 70s did the most?about 21 hours a week.
+Single women in their 20s and 30s did the least housework—about 12 hours a week on average, while married women in their 60s and 70s did the most—about 21 hours a week.
 Men showed a somewhat different pattern.
 Older men did more housework than younger men, but single men did more in all age groups than married men.

 Married women with more than three kids did an average of about 28 hours of housework a week.
 Married men with more than three kids, by comparison, logged only about 10 hours of housework a week.